rwieruch/blog_robinwieruch_content/blog/react-state/index.md

 };
 ```

-Every of these states could be managed by a single React component which is mainly doing three things:
+Each of these states could be managed by a single React component which is mainly doing three things:

 * A) storing the state
 * B) enabling the user to modify the state